Pan Europe Pacific Conference

 Saturday 4 - Saturday 11 April 2020

 With spring time in Paris comes the blossoming of flowers and the opportunity to ride bicycles through cobblestone streets feeling the cool air brush past you.
-From bakeries and cheese shops, to cafes and restaurants, there is something delicious and tantalizing to any palate, most of which can be complemented with a full-bodied glass of French wine.
+From bakeries and cheese shops, to cafes and restaurants, there is something delicious and tantalising to any palate, most of which can be complemented with a full-bodied glass of French wine.

 Separate from its famous lifestyle, Paris is an important cog in the engine of the global economy, allowing delegates a platform with which to further learning in economics, law, politics and medicine.
 The Paris School has been a world centre of medical research and teaching since the 1700’s, and was one of the first to emphasize that teaching and research should be based in large hospitals.
 The term ‘Paris Medicine’ comes from the French Revolution, where a series of changes to hospital and care occurred.
 The french legal system is also based on civil law rather than the common law which is practiced in Australia, which provides for some fascinating discussion.